The metric system on the road

 |

 OK, quick and easy way to remember how much is in a liter: a liter is roughly the same size as a quart.
-Technically a bit more, since there are 3.8 liters in 1 gallon.
+Technically a bit more, since there are around 3.8 liters in 1 gallon.

 I like to keep the math easy, and whenever I see gas prices by the liter just multiple by four to figure the per-gallon price.
-I then take a few deep breaths to calm my nerves about the travel budget. then I remember that that amount is in euros, not dollars, and get all panicky again.

 Still, when stopping for benzina (gas), you'll want to go ahead and get a full tank, so say "al pieno, per favore."
 And remember: if it's diesel, specify "gasolio."